-Light Up Your Holiday: A Guide to St. Augustine’s World Famous Nights of Lights Celebration
+Light Up Your Holiday with the Nights of Lights Celebration in St. Augustine

-Once upon a time, festooned in lovely white lights, bannered across the beautiful Bridge of Lions, visitors and locals on the downtown side of town were greeted with Feliz Navidad, streetlights and lamp posts swirled with lights and green garland.
+Once upon a time, festooned in lovely white lights, bannered across the beautiful Bridge of Lions, visitors and locals on the downtown side of town were greeted with Feliz Navidad, streetlights and lampposts swirled with lights and green garland.
+Wreaths with red ribbons lined the streets.
+And tiny white lights glittered hither and yon, lighting up the bayfront downtown, upon anchored boats in the bay, across some of the city skyline’s main buildings facing the bay.
+Modest.
+But beautiful nonetheless.

 The Nights of Lights in St. Augustine, Ponte Vedra and the Beaches–even for the most immune and hardened locals, gets to the hearts of everyone who sees the city, the whole city, lit up with those tiny white sparkling lights in trees and bushes, bed and breakfasts, restaurants, businesses, EVERYWHERE.
 It’s magical.
 And with the lights lit up for almost three months, you have plenty of time to make a trip to the Old City and enjoy them.